 By mutating one of two Cas9 nuclease domains, researchers created the CRISPR nickase.
 Nickases create a single-strand rather than a double-strand break, and when used with two adjacent gRNAs, can lower the probability of off-target editing.
-But that’s not all!
-New research from IDT (Integrated DNA Technologies) has shown that a nickase approach can improve homology directed repair (HDR) rates, provided you follow some simple design rules described below.
+In this post, we’ll summarize how IDT (Integrated DNA Technologies) first demonstrated how CRISPR nickases improve homology directed repair rates, and share their design rules for your next CRISPR nickase experiment

 We’ll use SpCas9 nickases as examples for this post.
 The D10A mutation inactivates the RuvC domain, so this nickase cleaves only the target strand.
 Conversely, the H840A mutation in the HNH domain creates a non-target strand-cleaving nickase.
 Instead of cutting both strands bluntly with WT Cas9 and one gRNA, you can create a staggered cut using a Cas9 nickase and two gRNAs.